-- Excessive wax or dirt accumulations in the ears.
+- Excessive wax or dirt accumulations in the ears

-- Infections or inflammation in ears.
+- Infections or inflammation in ears

 Treatment And Managing Deafness In Dogs:

 Be patient with your dog and help them with their limitations.
-Attach a bell to your dog’s collar to know where they are and always look out for them to keep them away from dangers.
+Attach a bell to your dog’s collar to know where they are and always look out for them to keep them away from danger.